 Business partnerships are simple to form.
 A simple handshake or a mere oral agreement can initiate a partnership between two or more persons.

 But business partnerships aren’t separate entities from their owners.
-Due to this reason, all partners can jointly and severally be liable for all its actions.
-This means that any act, good or bad, of one partner alone, is binding on the entire partnership or all the other partners.
-In some instances, this can create complex situations as well as disputes between the partners.
+Due to this reason, all partners can jointly and severally be liable for all their actions.
+This means that any good or bad actions of one partner alone are binding on the entire partnership or all the other partners.
+Sometimes, this can create complex situations and disputes between the partners.

 To avoid such issues, a well-drafted partnership agreement becomes necessary.
-A formal partnership agreement or partnership contract serves as a legally binding agreement between the partners.
+A formal partnership agreement or partnership contract is legally binding between the partners.
 It is a framework that defines, establishes, and governs the rights and responsibilities of each partner in a partnership concern.

-While there is no legal requirement to have a formal partnership agreement nor is it required to register a partnership, a formal partnership agreement can be useful for other purposes as well.
+While there is no legal requirement to have a formal partnership agreement, nor is it required to register a partnership, a formal partnership agreement can also be useful for other purposes.
 For example, it can be used to obtain any specific license or permission to conduct any specific type of business.

 Partner relationship – Express or Implied

 A partner relationship can be formed in either of the two ways.
-It can be either express or implied.
+It can be either expressed or implied.

-An express relationship is when two or more persons form a partnership either because of an oral and/or written agreement.
+An express relationship is when two or more persons form a partnership through an oral and written agreement.

-Partnership through an implied relationship exists even in the absence of any explicit terms or statements.
+Partnership through an implied relationship exists even without any explicit terms or statements.
 An implied relationship exists because –

 - the parties either assumed or their actions presumed the presence of a business relationship between them, and